-- · MHFG maintains basic policies with respect to comprehensive risk management of MHFG and entities administered by MHFG in the "Basic Policy for Comprehensive Risk Management." - MHFG sets forth, in the "Basic Policy for Comprehensive Risk Management," definitions and classifications of risks as well as the department and office responsible for risk management and the management structure.
-Moreover, MHFG implements comprehensive risk management to control risk to a level acceptable from a management perspective by evaluating risks as a whole and appropriately responding to risks as necessary either prior or subsequent to their occurrence both qualitatively and quantitatively. - The President & CEO is responsible for the comprehensive risk management of MHFG, while the Head of Risk Management Group is in charge of matters relating to the planning and operation of comprehensive risk management pursuant to the "Basic Policy for Comprehensive Risk Management."
-The Head of Risk Management Group reports to the Board of Directors, the Risk Committee, the Executive Management Committee and the President & CEO with respect to the status of comprehensive risk management, etc., periodically and as necessary.
-Moreover, the Head of Risk Management Group makes recommendations to each officer in charge of risk management from the perspective of comprehensive risk management, as necessary.
+- Comprehensive risk management - · MHFG maintains basic policies with respect to comprehensive risk management of MHFG and entities administered by MHFG in the Basic Policy for Comprehensive Risk Management. - MHFG sets forth, in the Basic Policy for Comprehensive Risk Management, definitions and classifications of risks as well as the departments and offices responsible for risk management and the management structure.
+Moreover, MHFG implements comprehensive risk management to control risk to a level acceptable from a management perspective by evaluating risks as a whole and appropriately responding to risks as necessary either prior or subsequent to their occurrence both qualitatively and quantitatively. - The President & CEO is responsible for the comprehensive risk management of MHFG, while the Head of the Risk Management Group is in charge of matters relating to the planning and operation of comprehensive risk management pursuant to the Basic Policy for Comprehensive Risk Management.
+The Head of the Risk

+Management Group reports to the Board of Directors, the Risk Committee, the Executive Management Committee, and the President & CEO with respect to the status of comprehensive risk management and other related items, periodically and as necessary.
+Moreover, the Head of the Risk Management Group makes recommendations to each executive officer in charge of risk management from the perspective of comprehensive risk management, as necessary.

-■ Business Policy Committees
+■ Business policy committees

-· Business Policy Committees, such as the Risk Management Committee, comprehensibly discuss and coordinate various company-wide issues concerning market risks and liquidity risks, etc.
+Business policy committees, such as the Risk Management Committee, comprehensively discuss and coordinate various company-wide issues concerning different forms of risk such as market risk and liquidity risk.